 Joneses for Wales

-1997 - Reserves striker Lee Jones and future reds keeper Paul Jones both made their senior international debuts from the bench as Wales beat Scotland 1-0 in a friendly at Rugby Park, Kilmarnock.
+1997 - Reserves striker Lee Jones and future reds keeper Paul Jones both made their senior international debuts from the bench as Wales beat Scotland 1-0 in a friendly in Kilmarnock.
 Paul Jones was winning his only cap as a Stockport County player, while Lee Jones made his only appearance as a red.
 Leeds United’s Gary McAllister skippered the Scots, while ex-red Dean Saunders also played.
 Future red Milan Baroš played for the Czech Republic Under-15’s on the same day.

 Reds defenders in and out